home-assistant/home-assistant.io/source/_integrations/roku.markdown

 ## Play on Roku

 The `media_player.play_media` service may be used to send media URLs (primarily videos) for direct playback on your device.
-This feature makes use of PlayOnRoku app (built-in).
+This feature makes use of the built-in PlayOnRoku application.

 | Service data attribute | Optional | Description | Example |
 | ---------------------- | -------- | ----------- | ------- |